roman-milk/roman-milk.github.io/aunt-hazels-hairy-pussy.md

  "Oh!"
 Aunt Hazel yelped when the stuff splashed onto her legs.
 "You're cumming.
 Look at that, look at all that stuff coming out of you."

  My aunt rubbed herself, her eyes locked on my spitting penis.
 She came, frantic and urgent as my deluge subsided to a dribble, heavy spats of cum plopping onto her shoes.
-Report_Story #4